jmatth11/i2c-avr-driver/README.md

 If using USBTiny programmer on linux you may have to run the upload command with sudo because of permission issues.

+Another gotcha with the USBTiny is if it has an LED on the SDA pin it will mess with your data line.
+So don't use the USBTiny programmer to test your ATtiny85.

 ## Setup in WSL

 If you are trying to develop in WSL you need to forward the USB device onto the WSL environment.